Ashoklathwal/Code-for-Interview/README.md

 * Split a Circular Linked List into two halves [**Explanation**](http://www.geeksforgeeks.org/split-a-circular-linked-list-into-two-halves/)
 * Sorted insert for circular linked list [**Explanation**](http://www.geeksforgeeks.org/sorted-insert-for-circular-linked-list/)
 * Swap Kth node from beginning with Kth node from end in a Linked List [**Solution**](swapLinkedList.java)
+* Remove Dups: Write code to remove duplicates from an unsorted linked list. [**Explanation**](http://www.geeksforgeeks.org/remove-duplicates-from-an-unsorted-linked-list/)
+* Palindrome: Implement a function to check if a linked list is a palindrome. [**Explanation**](http://www.geeksforgeeks.org/function-to-check-if-a-singly-linked-list-is-palindrome/)

 ### Stack